 “Shut up!” she whispered looking down at her clenched fists.
 “How could you?
 We have something special here, our vows….”
 He shook his head.
 “I’m sorry”.

 “Get out” she screamed.
 “Go!
 Go!
 Go!”
-He voice got louder and louder.
+Her voice got louder and louder.
 Getting up, he gathered his things.
 Stopping next to her he tried to touch her shoulder, she moved away.
 Waiting just long enough for him to quietly close the door, she broke into heaving sobs.
 Her knees gave and she lay on the dusty carpet sobbing until there were no more tears.
 Hours later she found the strength to stand up.
-Walking to the kitchen she drank a huge glass of cool water, put it in the sink and wandered up to the spare room.
-She avoided their bedroom.
+Walking to the kitchen she drank a huge glass of water, put it in the sink and wandered up to the spare room, avoiding their bedroom.
 Gratefully she sank into the orange, silk pillows and hugged them until she slept.

 Sunday came and went without a word from him and Sarah was too shy to contact him.
 She made pots of creamy chicken and froze enough for a week’s meals.
-Sarah loved to cook and have a freezer full of great choices.
-Although going for supper was a real treat and she had really enjoyed herself.
+But had enjoyed eating out for a change.

 Monday morning was cool and rainy and Sarah regretted spending Sunday cooking and not getting to the beach.
 She snuggled in with a good book and tea, enjoying the light rain and fresh breeze.
 Her mind wondered often back to Brian and the progress on her book was slow.
 At around midday Brian phoned.